Starstrider42/Custom-Asteroids/README.md

 Credits
 ------------
 Custom Asteroids is mainly created and maintained by %Starstrider42.
-Contact him by [private message](http://forum.kerbalspaceprogram.com/private.php?do=newpm&u=106949) or report an issue on [Github](https://github.com/Starstrider42/Custom-Asteroids).
+Contact him by [private message](http://forum.kerbalspaceprogram.com/private.php?do=newpm&u=106949) or report an issue on [Github](https://github.com/Starstrider42/Custom-Asteroids/issues).

 xEvilReeperx deserves full credit for figuring out how to manipulate asteroids from within a plugin, making Custom Asteroids possible.
 Many thanks also to Trueborn for developing Custom Biomes, which in addition to filling a huge gap in the game inspired this mod.

+Thanks to rbray89 and NathanKell for coding help in developing this mod!